Extreme cold, wind will challenge livestock producers

 “We really do need the moisture,” Magagna said.
 “We’re in a drastic drought across most of the state.
 It would be good if we could get a wet spring and lots of rain to green up pastures.
 But getting snow and the moisture for pastures in the spring is a risk ranchers would probably be willing to take.
 It’s a dilemma ... you want, we need, moisture.
 Our snow is really dry.
 Hope for a good, wet spring.”

-According to Assistant State Veterinarian Brad DeGroot, livestock will deal with the arctic temperatures and wind this weekend.
+According to Assistant State Veterinarian Brad DeGroot, livestock will deal with the arctic temperatures and wind.

 While he noted that in such conditions calf mortality and sickness usually go way up, the bottom line is that getting cows and their newborn calves into shelter helps a “tremendous amount,” he said.